Research Center for Science Communication (RCS)

 Annika.mamatspam prevention@uni-tuebingen.de

 Welcome to the research project on online presentations at the University of Tübingen!
 The members of the research project are dedicated to the scientific investigation of all rhetorically relevant aspects of online presentations.
 The aim of the project is to understand the challenges and resistances in dealing with online presentations and to develop strategies to counter these effectively.
 At the same time, the advantages and opportunities offered by online presentations will be explored.
-In the course of the project-related doctorate, a certificate program will be created that offers scientists the opportunity to receive further training in the field of online presentations.
+During the project-related doctorate, a certificate programme has been developed that offers academics and other members of the university the opportunity to receive further training in online presentations.

 News

-Learn how to deal with the special features and challenges of online presentations and how to utilize the peculiarities of the digital setting.
+Learn how to deal with the peculiarities and challenges of online presentations and how to utilise the peculiarities of the digital environment.

 Content

-• Learn about the differences between face-to-face and online settings.
+• Familiarisation with the differences between face-to-face and online settings

-• Knowledge of the correct technical equipment and an appropriate background as well as the use of chat functions and surveys.
+• Knowledge of the right technical equipment and background as well as the use of chat functions and surveys

-• Ability to use voice, body language, and posture effectively and build engagement with the audience in a virtual environment.
+• Ability to use voice, body language and posture effectively and build rapport with the audience in a virtual environment

-• Equipped with a rhetorical perspective to work with.
+• Equip yourself with a rhetorical perspective to work with

 Content